adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 description: Use modifiers to change appearance based on slight differences.
 ---

-Modifiers are similiar to states.
-Like states they can override certain rules.
+Like state, a modifier can also override styles.
 This is useful when modules (or components) are almost identical but have slight differences.

-In this case, reusing and abstracting common CSS rules is useful for maintainability, which I'll explain with an example.
+In this case, reusing and abstracting common CSS rules is useful for maintainability, which is best explained with an example.

-Recently, I was working on an e-commerce website.
-Each category had a header at the top with a background image.
-The background image was unique per category.
-The difference was just one style rule.

-The HTML for Boys was:
+Imagine an e-commerce site whereby each category has a unique background image in the header.

+All headers have the same padding etc. The only difference is the background image.
+To achieve this we added a unique modifier.

+The *boys* category had the following HTML:

 	<div class="categoryHeader categoryHeader-boys">

-The HTML for Girls was:
+And the *girls* category had the following HTML:

 	<div class="categoryHeader categoryHeader-girls">

-And the CSS was:
+And the CSS was as follows:

 	.categoryHeader {
 	  padding-top: 50px;
 	  padding-bottom: 50px;
+	  /* etc */
 	}

 	.categoryHeader-boys {